Daddy Owen

-Owen Mwatia popularly known as Daddy Owen was born on Friday 1, 1982, is a Kenyan contemporary Christian music (CCM) artist and songwriter from Kakamega, Kenya.
+Owen Mwatia (born January 1, 1982), popularly known as Daddy Owen, is a Kenyan contemporary Christian music (CCM) artist and songwriter from Kakamega, Kenya.
 Owen is the brother to Kenyan Award-winning gospel musician Rufftone.
 He is a member of the Kenya Assemblies of God Church, Buru Buru, Nairobi and is signed to Beats & Blessings family.
-Daddy Owen is now married to Farida Wambui (2 April 2016).
+Daddy Owen was married to Farida Wambui (2 April 2016) and has since separated in 2021.

 Early life

 Daddy Owen was born in Kakamega, Western Kenya in 1982.
 He is the second born in a family of four brothers, all musicians and a sister.
 His elder brother Rufftone is a gospel musician who Daddy Owen refers to as "my inspiration".
 He is an alumnus of Eshihiru Secondary school but was not lucky enough to join a tertiary institution due to financial constraints.
 He thus had to travel to Nairobi where he worked as a matatu tout.
 The income he earned from this job was to meagre that it could not sustain his needs and that of his family.
 Daddy Owen has always confessed that he used to be a pick pocket in Downtown Nairobi and thus was until he was attacked by a mob and almost lynched.